If you or your child was born with a birthmark, you may have a lot of questions you'd like to ask a dermatologist.

 Doctors may diagnose a congenital hemangioma through prenatal ultrasound.
 If the condition is not detected at that stage, it will be obvious as a skin lesion immediately after birth.
 All birthmarks require physician evaluation to obtain an accurate diagnosis and, if necessary, deliver any treatments.

 Most rapidly involuting congenital hemangiomas can be diagnosed by a physical exam and observation over a few months.
 Doctors may also use a range of diagnostic tools, depending on the type, size, and location of the birthmark.
 A comprehensive evaluation may include blood tests, biopsy, ultrasound, magnetic resonance imaging (MRI) and angiogram.
-Depending on which organ system is potentially involved by the hemangioma or malformation, different specialists may get involved in treatment.
+Depending on which organ systems are potentially involved by the hemangioma or malformation, different specialists may get involved in treatment.

 How are congenital hemangiomas and vascular malformations treated?